beeswhacks/dynamic-chore-rota/README.md

 # dynamic-chore-rota
 A dynamic chore rota, allowing tasks to be marked as completed.
 This is a fork of my chore-rota project.

-https://dynamic-chore-rota.herokuapp.com/ (best viewed on mobile)
+https://dynamic-chore-rota.herokuapp.com/ (best viewed on mobile - use dev tools if you're on a computer)

 <img src="https://user-images.githubusercontent.com/90331266/163716282-908ef762-748f-4ef2-93c9-85709a096bc4.png" width="300">